Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 this version of the Java Runtime only recognizes class file versions up to 52.0 (unable to load class [com.example.platformsample.Demo])
 ```

 This error represents that the source code was compiled using the wrong version of the JDK.
-This issue can happen if the generated project is compiled using JDK 11 and it is deployed in an ACS 6.0 container (which uses JRE 8).
+This issue can happen if the generated project is compiled using JDK 11 and it is deployed in an Content Services 6.0 container (which uses JRE 8).

 #### Solution

 To solve this issue you can follow several approaches:

 * Compile the project using a JDK version lower than 11 (and equal to or newer than 8).
-* Remove the `java11` profile in the `pom.xml` file of the base project (this is not recommended if you plan to move to ACS 6.1+).
+* Remove the `java11` profile in the `pom.xml` file of the base project (this is not recommended if you plan to move to Content Services 6.1+).
-* Move to ACS 6.1+.
+* Move to Content Services 6.1+.
 This is highly recommended due to the fact that it uses JRE 11 (JDK 8 has already reached its end of support time).

 ### Containers synchronization

-ACS depends on the readiness of the database in order to start properly.
-If the database is not ready when ACS reaches the startup phase that requires it, then
+Content Services depends on the readiness of the database in order to start properly.
+If the database is not ready when Content Services reaches the startup phase that requires it, then
 it fails showing error messages in the log:

 ```text